zurgeg/linux_rocksmith/arch.md

-# Harder way on Arch-based distros
+# JACK to ASIO on Arch-based distros

 ## Table of contents